2021 Ford F-150 Raptor Finally Revealed, Power Figures Still A Secret

 For now, the Raptor remains a V6-only truck.

 At first blush, the 2021 Ford F-150 Raptor takes the same approach as the standard F-150.
 For better or worse, it doesn’t look all that different or more exciting than the truck that came before, regardless of whether you’re studying its physique or taking in the cabin.
 But more than even the bread-and-butter truck Ford based it on, the third-generation Raptor hides major innovations.
-A V8, though, is not among them (at least not yet).

-We figured we’d rip that particular band-aid off first.
-Despite breathless media reports and spy videos, this Raptor will continue to soldier on with a twin-turbocharged 3.5-liter V6 (much to one rival's joy).
 The Blue Oval isn’t sharing power figures just yet, but with the 700-plus-horsepower Ram TRX, last year’s numbers for the Raptor – 450 hp and 510 pound-feet – might feel a bit weak if they indeed reappear for the 2021 model year.
-As for a more powerful rival to Ram, it sounds like one is coming next year with the Raptor R, but Ford stopped short of confirming anything but that truck’s name.
+As for a more powerful rival to Ram, it sounds like one is coming next year with the Raptor R, which according to Ford will mark the return of V8 power to the high-performance truck line.
+Which V8 remains a mystery, but the GT500's supercharged 5.2-liter V8 seems like a good match for the Hellcat-powered Ram.

 Gallery: 2021 Ford F-150 Raptor

-The good news is that the new Raptor’s call will be all the stronger thanks to a new equal-length exhaust system.
+As for the V6, the new Raptor’s call will be all the stronger thanks to a new equal-length exhaust system.
 A “trombone loop” pairs with active valves, allowing the three-inch pipe to produce more (or less) sound as needed.
 Four distinct exhaust modes – Quiet, Normal, Sport, and Baja – should operate in the same manner as on the Mustang, changeable based on both the driver’s preference or the selected drive mode.
 Based on the samples Ford has released, this might be the first 3.5-liter EcoBoost V6 that sounds good.

 Speaking of those drive modes, there are seven, doing all the usual things (adjusting transmission/throttle behavior, damper firmness, etc.).
 The drive modes, though, are an important way of taking advantage of the Raptor’s totally revised suspension.
 Never an area where this high-performance truck slacked off, the third-generation model goes well beyond either of its predecessors.

-Note: UPDATE: Ford has confirmed that the Raptor R will have a V8.
-You can read all about it here.
-We've edited this story for clarity.